ssvlabs/based-applications/doc/bapp_onboarding.md

 )
 ```
 - `metadataURI`: A link to a JSON file containing additional details about your bApp, such as its name, description, logo, and website.
-4. **Update Configuration**: After registratering, the bApp configuration can be updated only by the `owner` account.
+4. **Update Configuration**: After registering, the bApp configuration can be updated only by the `owner` account.
 Namely, more tokens can be added with [`addTokensToBApp`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F1), the tokens' shared risk levels updated with [`updateBAppTokens`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F24), and the metadata updated with [`updateMetadataURI`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F26).

 ## 2. Securing the bApp